bartoszgajda55/turbines_project/README.md

 When saving data, the system checks if the target location (either a Delta table or a managed table) already exists.
 If it does not exist, the data is written as a new table.
 If the table does exist, a merge operation is performed.
 This merge operation updates existing records and inserts new records based on a specified condition, ensuring that only the incremental changes are applied.
 This method is implemented in both the Delta and managed table repositories, ensuring consistent incremental processing across different storage formats.

+### 1.4 Event-Based Triggering
+The data processing pipeline is triggered automatically through file arrival events in the raw data storage location.
+This event-driven architecture ensures:

+- **Online Processing**: Immediate data processing when new files arrive
+- **Resource Efficiency**: Compute resources are utilized only when needed
+- **Scalability**: Automatic handling of varying data volumes
+- **Error Recovery**: Failed processing attempts are automatically retried
+- **Monitoring**: Event logs for tracking processing status and latency

+The system uses Databricks File Event Trigger to monitor data storage and trigger workflows automatically.
+When new files arrive in the monitored locations, the trigger initiates the processing pipeline, enabling real-time data ingestion with configurable batch windows for optimal performance.

 ## 2. Infrastructure Setup
 In order to start using this project, first some infrastructure will be needed.
 The basic ones for working has already been defined in the folder `terraform` and can be deployed using the following commands: